thosgood/this-weeks-finds/markdown/101-151/week118.md

 Folks often call this sort of thing a "monad".

-Similarly, hom(D,D) is a monoidal category containing a comonoid object, namely LR.
+Similarly, \operatorname{Hom}(D,D) is a monoidal category containing a comonoid object, namely LR.
 The coproduct for this comonoid object is

 L.i.R: LR =\> LRLR